 According to the consumer fraud lawsuit, entitled The Truvia False Advertising Class Action Lawsuit is Martin, et al. v.
-Cargill Inc., Case No. 13-cv-2563, U.S. District Court of Minnesota, the main ingredients in Cargills Truvia stevia sweetener are highly processed and/or derived from GMOs.
+Cargill Inc., Case No. 13-cv-2563, U.S. District Court of Minnesota, the main ingredients in Cargill' Truvia stevia sweetener are "highly processed"and/or derived from GMOs.

 If approved, the settlement would distribute the $5 million in settlement funds among eligible class members as cash or vouchers.
 Class Members will be eligible to claim a cash refund or voucher based on the amount of money they spent on Truvia products during the Class Period.